davidkopp/termux-scripts/README.md

 ### Setup sync

-_Note: The script `setup-git-repo.sh` makes some configurations.
+_Note: The script `setup-git-repo.sh` changes some git configurations.
 If you want other options, modify it before executing it._

 1. Copy `repo.conf` from `termux-scripts` to the home directory inside Termux and edit it to your personal needs:
     ```sh